ella9894/README-Generator/README.md

 ## Usage

 This app can be used to automatically create a readme file for any project.
 [Here](./walkthrough%20video/screen-capture.webm) is a video explaining how the application works.
+If github says the file is too big, click "view raw" and save the video to your local computer to be able to open it and view it.

 ## License